 Drupal For Travel Agencies is a flexible CMS based on the LAMP stack.
 It is a technical software that lets its users add, edit, publish or remove content from their website.
 A CMS comprises of two major elements:

 - A content management application, which allows its front-end user, who may not be an expert, to add, modify, and remove content from a website.

 - A content delivery application, which compiles the content and updates their website.

-The basic installation of Drupal for Travel Agencies provides you with a ton of optional modules, which can be used to add lots of interesting features including forums, profiles, user blogs, OpenID and more.
+The basic installation of Drupal Travel Agency provides you with a ton of optional modules, which can be used to add lots of interesting features including forums, profiles, user blogs, OpenID and more.
 Drupal allows you to create a site with social features easily.
 With a few elements, you will be able to create an interesting website with very little effort.
 It can run on any computing platform that supports both a web server capable of running PHP and a database to store content and configuration.

 Systems also use Drupal for knowledge management and business collaboration.
 The most popular Drupal Travel feature is the Taxonomy module a feature which allows the multiple levels and different types of categories for content types, where you can find plenty of professional Drupal themes too, which are prepared to be customized.